Better Oral Health through Tooth Extraction

 The dual goals of restorative dentistry treatment are to preserve your healthy tooth structure and to protect your oral health from progressive dental issues.
 Sometimes, however, protecting your oral health requires extracting a tooth rather than preserving it.
 Tooth extraction isn’t as common as other restorative measures, but when it becomes necessary, your dentist will suggest removing the tooth in order to restore your smile as soon as possible.
 Before recommending the procedure, your dentist will thoroughly examine your teeth and oral structures to ensure that it’s the best option.
 If so, then your dentist may also recommend replacing the tooth as soon as possible afterward.

 Why Teeth Are Extracted

-There are several different reasons why tooth extraction may be necessary.
+There are several reasons why tooth extraction may be necessary.
 Among the most common are impacted wisdom teeth, or third molars that become impeded by the second set of molars.
 When a wisdom tooth becomes impacted, it can lead to increasing dental discomfort and problems such as tooth misalignment and damaged tooth structure.
 Extracting it may be the only way to stop these issues from progressing.
 Aside from impacted wisdom teeth, however, other reasons for tooth extraction include severe tooth damage and extensive tooth decay.

 The Next Step in Restoring Your Smile